 “This was consistent with the most popular request from their parents – that kids needed more room for physical play.”

-“We learnt that children wanted a range of spaces, from reading nooks to places where they could run around, be a bit noisy and burn off energy,” says Architectus Principal, John Sprunt.
+“We learnt that children wanted a range of spaces, from reading nooks to places where they could run around, be a bit noisy and burn off energy,” says Wilson.

 “The co-design workshops were one of the defining aspects of the project and heavily influenced the conception and design of the Pauline Gandel Children’s Quarter.”

 The workshops inspired the design team to create the large timber castle that runs along an entire wall in the new Pauline Gandel Children’s Quarter.
-A defining feature of the space, the striking two-storey castle is interspersed with other ideas that that came directly from the workshops including toy animals and quiet nooks for reading and imaginative play.
+A defining feature of the space, the striking two-storey castle is interspersed with other features that that came directly from the workshops including, toy animals and quiet nooks for reading and imaginative play.

 The state-of-the-art Children’s Quarter also includes a storytelling area, a creative making space, a new children’s literature collection, a lounge area and an education zone for school groups.